docyes/backbonebase/README.md

 ##### children `view.children`

-A simple object for storing child view references.
-Child views can be assigned to children in `view.initialize' or optionally passed in the `view.constructor`.
+A simple object for storing child `Backbone.View` references.
+Child views can be assigned to `view.children` in `view.initialize' or optionally passed in the `view.constructor`.
 By default an empty object for reference is available in the `view.initialize` function.

 ##### toClassName `view.toClassName(str)`